edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 ```

 !!!
 Alert
+    Open discussions per working group meetings and reviews...

+    - Should we be validating the messages for version (V2 in this case)?
+Per @lenny-intel, do we validate incoming REST requests for the particular version of the APIs?
-    Should API version be in the response at all?
+    - Should API version be in the response at all?
 Per @iain-anderson, would the API version be implied in that a V2 request would mean a V2 response?
+    - Per core WG meeting discussion of 2/24/22 - do we really need the request id (is it redundant based on already having correlation id)?
+    - If we have request id, should it be in the payload?
+    - Per core WG meeting discussion of 2/24/22 - do we have status code?
+If so should it mimic the REST/HTTP status code responses?
+Do we really want to mimic HTTP in our message bus approach?
+As suggested by @farshidtz, maybe we should just have an `error` boolean and then have the message indicate the error condition.
+    - If we have a status code or error code, where does it belong?
+In the payload or above it (as it would be in the header in REST)?
+As a reference, the [IoTAAP MQTT to REST bridge](https://docs.iotaap.io/docs-rest/) provides a status code to message string translation as an example means to handle this problem.
+Should we use something similar?

 ### Topic Naming